DSSG-EUROPE/dssg-europe-syllabus/03_TERMINAL_ssh_and_the_cloud/README.md

 then add the the [password]

-4. Check the names of the databases using and add to the `answers.md` the names of the databases your seeing
+4. Check the names of the databases using

 `\l`

+and add them to the `answers.md`.

 5. Pick the Database `dssgeu` and see the `raw` schema tables, using
 ```